Field Study for Music Therapy Students

 A current resume

-A cover letter including your dates of availability, what you hope to gain from the internship, and any obligations you have during the summer
+A cover letter including your dates of availability, what you hope to gain from your time at Infinity, and any obligations you have during the summer

 Two letters of reference (one professional, one personal) that speak to your organization, ability to participate in a team, and your character